jdmeyer05/Python/README.md

  Machine Learning - Naive Bayes_KNN
   - An example of a comparison assignment comparing Naive Bayes method against K-Nearest Neighbors (KNN)

+Correlation Analysis
+  - This is some code I pulled from the internet for correlation analysis.
+I modified several parts to fit my needs.
+Just an example of something I have used to get a better understanding of relationships of various stocks and ETFs before I add them to my portfolio.